sparabu/eddie2/PRD.md

 - **Advanced Multi-Pane UI**:
   - Additional side panels for analytics, Q&A detail previews, or user notes.
   - Drag-and-drop reordering of panels, or user-customizable layouts.
-  - Optional dark mode toggle for all panels ✅
   - Rich text/HTML-based formatting.
   - Full integration with advanced file-upload features (Section 3.6).